Search Options

 • setting micro- and macroprudential capital requirements (“buffers”)

-• deciding on the significance status of supervised banks
+• deciding on supervised banks' significance status

 • granting or withdrawing banking licences